 Xin nian hao!
 Gong xi fa cai!
 Gimme the loot!

-As we prepare to barrel headlong into the Year of the Pig, let’s zoom out and take a moment to appreciate the canon of tunes that define the New Year across much of China — ranging from orchestral overtures, to Mandopop classics, to a new Higher Brothers track.
+As we prepare to barrel headlong into the Lunar New Year, let’s zoom out and take a moment to appreciate the canon of tunes that define the Spring Festival period across much of China — ranging from orchestral overtures, to Mandopop classics, to a trap track from Higher Brothers.

 These are the Chinese New Year bangers you’ll need to soundtrack your Spring Festival rager, wherever you may be.

 This is like the white rice of Spring Festival music: you never specifically crave it, but you also can’t avoid it, and it performs the needed palate cleanse for the other, richer fare you’re about to consume throughout the holiday.